 So you’re about to embark on an internship abroad in Italy and you think you’re all set.
 After all, what more is there to Italy beside pizza?
 (Hint: it’s not ALL about the pizza…although, yes, there is a lot of pizza).
 Interning abroad in Italy is an incredible opportunity to set you apart from the pack and lead you to a lifelong, international career that requires a little homework.

 However, if you want to take full advantage of your Italian internship, don’t expect to show up on your first day in your best Prada shoes and be an immediate success - you’ll want to know a few pointers first.
-No matter if you’re looking for internships in Italy for international students in Rome, Florence, or one of its many other beautiful cities, here are nine things your new employer probably wants you to know before you board that plane.
+No matter if you’re looking for internships in Italy for international students in Rome, Florence, or one of its many other beautiful cities, here are nine things your new employer probably wants you to know before you board that plane to intern in Italy.

 1. You’re probably not going to get a paycheck.

-Paid internships are very hard to come by in Italy, so a vast majority of your internship work abroad will mostly be compensated by the invaluable experience of interning in Italy and perhaps a free espresso now and then from your nice boss.
-Your employer will want you to know this before you arrive because if you cannot financially support yourself while in Italy, you will not be able to complete your internship - you have to have a place to sleep and food to eat, after all.
+Paid summer internships in Italy—or really any kind of paid internship—are very hard to come by, so a vast majority of your internship work abroad will mostly be compensated by the invaluable experience of interning in Italy and perhaps a free espresso now and then from your nice boss.
+Your employer will want you to know this before you arrive because if you cannot financially support yourself, you will not be able to complete your internship abroad in Italy—you have to have a place to sleep and food to eat, after all.

 If you are interning while studying abroad in Italy, this may not be as much of a problem for you, as you will have already made financial arrangements.
 However, for those who are moving to Italy simply to intern there, you may have to find a second job.
 Luckily, many interns and English-speaking international students can find work in Italy on the side by tutoring Italians in English, or even teaching in local schools.
 If you have a TEFL certification, you will be in even higher demand (and you could possibly charge more for your tutoring services as well).
 For those rare internships that do pay, the stipend varies by region, however recent laws have set the bar at an approximate minimum of 300 Euro a month.
 Be sure to ask your internship provider if there is paid compensation and budget accordingly.

-2. You have to have your document ducks in a row.
+2. You have to have the right documents.

 Regardless of whether or not your internship pays you, you will also need a codice fiscale (a tax identification number) to do anything from opening a bank account, to signing a lease on an apartment, to receiving payment for work.
 Ask your internship provider for instructions for acquiring a codice fiscale (they are sure to have had experience in helping other interns acquire them).